-In accordance with DC Mayor Muriel Bowser's extension of DC’s Public Health Emergency, Northwest Neighbors Village has extended our policy temporarily suspending in-person volunteer services and in-person group programming through April 24, 2020.
+In accordance with DC Mayor Muriel Bowser's extension of DC’s Public Health Emergency, Northwest Neighbors Village is providing modified volunteer services and has suspended in-person group programming through July 24, 2020.
 This measure is being taken to help reduce potential exposure of the COVID-19 virus for our members and volunteers.

 Please visit our calendar for online programs.

 We will contact members and volunteers directly and update this webpage when our policy changes.

 DC Department of Health: Everything DC residents need to know about the Coronavirus, updated around the clock.

 World Health Organization: Read the latest information on the COVID-19 Pandemic

 Mayo Clinic: Read up on symptoms and causes, and diagnosis and treatment of COVID-19